Farmers' suicides in the United States: Causes of farmers' suicides

 A study published in 2021 found that food producers have higher rates of depression, anxiety and suicide risk (with self-blame being the only variable that had a significant association with this risk).

 In Oklahoma, specifically, Eric Ramírez-Ferrero (who grew up in Enid) found that "large numbers of people could not keep up with technological progress and have had their expectations of a comfortable life frustrated."

+Zach Ducheneaux, administrator of the Farm Service Agency, said: "Our producers are constantly expected to do more with less, innovate and improve, raise a family, preserve a legacy—and let's not forget feeding and clothing the world while we're at it."

+Financial pressures are exacerbated by international trade, pandemics that decimate livestock, and other global forces, as well as weather-related natural forces.
+Farmers perceive mental illness, such as depression, as a weakness to be overcome with hard work, and avoid seeking treatment.

+Between April 2024 and March 2025, over 250 farms in the United States went bankrupt.

 Localities affected

 Midwest

-More than 900 farmers took their own lives in five upper Midwest states during the 1980s farm crisis, described as "the worst agricultural economic crisis since the Great Depression".
-Between 2014 and 2018, over 450 more committed suicide, although the actual total is believed to be higher because not every state provided suicide data for each year, some redacted portions of the data, and some reported the deaths as agricultural accidents.
+More than 900 farmers took their own lives in five upper Midwestern states during the 1980s farm crisis, described as "the worst agricultural economic crisis since the Great Depression".
+Between 2014 and 2018, over 450 more committed suicide (around 150 of them between 2017 and 2018), although the actual total is believed to be higher because not every state provided suicide data for each year, some redacted portions of the data, and some reported the deaths as agricultural accidents.
 75 farmers committed suicide across six Midwestern states in 2017.
 That total increased by one the following year.
 Of those 76 farmers, eighteen lived in Missouri and Kansas, fifteen in Wisconsin, thirteen in Illinois and twelve in North Dakota.